m-mustafa512/To-Do-List/README.md

 - 🎯 **User-Friendly Interface**: Clean and responsive design for an optimal user experience.

 ## 💡 Usage
--Open the application in your browser.
+- Open the application in your browser.
--Enter a task in the input field.
+- Enter a task in the input field.
--Click the "Add Task" button to add it to your list.
+- Click the "Add Task" button to add it to your list.
--Use the checkboxes to mark tasks as completed.
+- Use the checkboxes to mark tasks as completed.
--Click "Edit" to modify a task or "Delete" to remove it.
+- Click "Edit" to modify a task or "Delete" to remove it.
--View the counters to keep track of your completed and uncompleted tasks.
+- View the counters to keep track of your completed and uncompleted tasks.